-- 3.2.1 A candidate will be required to attend the School Progress Committee and will normally be excluded if he or she fails to achieve grade D3 (D in clinical examinations) or better after two attempts in any of the following: - a) MB ChB I written examination or the MILE or any individual coursework components - b) MB ChB II written examination or clinical examination or any individual coursework components - c) MB ChB III written examination or clinical examination or any individual coursework components - d) MB ChB IV written examination - e) MB ChB V written examination or clinical examination.

-In addition a candidate will normally be excluded:

-- f) if he or she fails to complete the prescribed training and be assessed as competent in resuscitation normally after two attempts by the end of year 5 (non-attendance which is not approved will count as a failure to demonstrate competence); - g) if he or she fails to achieve a grade D3 (D for clinical examinations) or better after three attempts at the Final Degree Examinations; - h) if he or she fails to attend and satisfactorily complete the 9 week Preparation for Practice block in year 5 and the portfolio booklet; - i) If he or she fails to attend and satisfactorily complete all clinical placements; - j) If he or she fails to complete and submit the prescribed number of portfolio cases. - 3.2.2 A candidate will normally be excluded if he or she fails to achieve grade D3 or better in all Student Selected Components. - 3.2.3 A candidate may be excluded: - a) if he or she does not comply with the attendance requirements stated in the course and programme handbooks (MB ChB Student Handbook); - b) if his or her conduct is such as to require a referral under the fitness to practise procedure (as identified in the Code of Professional Conduct for MB ChB Students see §6.1 below). - 3.3 The School Progress Committee will have the authority to set aside the regulations governing exclusion and to permit a candidate to repeat a year of the programme.
-In considering each case, the Committee will have the right to take the candidate's attendance record into account (see §6.2 below).
+- 3.2.1 A candidate will be required to attend the School Progress Committee and will normally be excluded if he or she fails to achieve grade D3 (D in clinical examinations) or better after two attempts in any of the following: - a) MB ChB I written examination or the MILE or any individual coursework components - b) MB ChB II written examination or clinical examination or any individual coursework components - c) MB ChB III written examination or clinical examination or coursework - d) MB ChB IV written examination - e) MB ChB V written examination or clinical examination. - In addition a candidate will normally be excluded: - f) if he or she fails to complete the prescribed training and be assessed as competent in resuscitation normally after two attempts by the end of year 5 (non-attendance which is not approved will count as a failure to demonstrate competence); - g) if he or she fails to achieve a grade D3 (D for clinical examinations) or better after three attempts at the Final Degree Examinations; - h) if he or she fails to attend and satisfactorily complete the 9 week Preparation for Practice block in year 5 and the portfolio booklet; - i) If he or she fails to attend and satisfactorily complete all clinical placements; - j) If he or she fails to complete and submit the prescribed number of portfolio cases. - 3.2.2 A candidate will normally be excluded if he or she fails to achieve grade D3 or better in all Student Selected Components. - 3.2.3 A candidate may be excluded if his or her conduct is such as to require a referral under the fitness to practise procedure (as identified in the Code of Professional Conduct for MB ChB Students see §6.1 below). - 3.3 The School Progress Committee will have the authority to set aside the regulations governing exclusion and to permit a candidate to repeat a year of the programme.